ldbade/Testare_Manuala/Database_Project_For_<Lidia_RechesanApplication_Name>.md

 SELECT * FROM PatientData
 CROSS JOIN Laboratory ON PatientData.PacFileID=Laboratory.PacFileID;

+SELECT Hospitalization.PacFileID, Treatment.TreatID FROM Hospitalization LEFT JOIN Treatment ON Hospitalization.TreatID=Treatment.TreatID;
+--The statement returns all records from Hospitalization and the matches records from Treatment;

 SELECT EmpCNP  AS CNP FROM Employees
 UNION ALL
 SELECT CNP FROM PatientData